bassz/freecodecamp-learning-projects/README.md

 # freecodecamp-learning-projects
-this is my repo for collect the code/lab that i already finish and i can comeback to see what happen to my code.
+this is my repo for collect the code/lab that i already finish and i can comeback to see what happened to my code.